kingofctrl/vim.cpp/README.md

 Included Plugins
 -----

-I think you should read the docs of these plugins to use them efficiently.
+I think you should read the docs of these plugins to use them efficiently, also including `.vimrc'.

 - [vim-plug](https://github.com/junegunn/vim-plug): Minimalist Vim Plugin Manager
 - [vim-easy-align](https://github.com/junegunn/vim-easy-align): A Vim alignment plugin